 If you have been reading the blog a while you will know that I gained a box of various junk cameras and parts recently.
 This is the last post about stuff from that box as I have now distributed, blogged, or recycled everything.

 Deep inside one of the boxes were three Petri lenses.
 Two of the lenses were fine, seemed clean and useable.
 The last lens was beyond help so I dumped it.
-Unfortunately the good lenses could only be used on a Petri camera which I didn’t have.
-The earliest Petris used a M42 mount but the later ones had their own bayonet mount…like this ones on these lenses.
+Unfortunately, the good lenses could only be used on a Petri camera which I didn’t have.
+The later Petris used an M42 mount but the earlier ones had their own bayonet mount…like the ones on these lenses.
 Luckily due to this lovely mount, the bodies are fairly cheap as few people seem to want them.
 So I found one for less than £10 on eBay.
 Not all are this cheap, the prices seem to vary wildly.
 Here is mine with one of the lenses attached.

-On the front of the camera you can see two knobs.
+On the front of the camera, you can see two knobs.
 They are for an external light meter.
-I have seen one for sale and they are quite cheap, but they seem to be in America and I don’t want to pay the postage.
+I have seen one for sale and they are pretty cheap, but they seem to be in America and I don’t want to pay the postage.

-Actually I didn’t know the name of this model for a while, I found it by searching for Petri cameras.
+Actually, I didn’t know the name of this model for a while, but I found it by searching for Petri cameras.
 Then finally I noticed the name on the back of the camera, on the film door.
-So with that knowledge I was able to find out that this camera was produced from 1970.
+So with that knowledge, I was able to find out that this camera was produced from 1970.
 I can tell this is the second version of the camera by the hotshoe on the top, the first version not having this feature.

 The first lens I tried was the 55mm f1.8 version.
-I put in a roll of Ilford HP5 plus and took it to a couple of places including Locke Park in Barnsley.
-I have to say that was one of the friendliest places I have ever visited and I regret not asking people if I could take their portrait.
+I put in a roll of Ilford HP5 Plus and took it to a couple of places including Locke Park in Barnsley.
+I have to say that was one of the friendliest places I have ever visited and I regret not asking people if I could take their portraits.

-The viewfinder has a kind of matrix focusing screen and at first I found it a little dull.
-After some inspection I found I had set the lens to manual.
+The viewfinder has a kind of matrix focusing screen and at first, I found it a little dull.
+After some inspection, I found I had set the lens to manual.
 That meant it closed the aperture to whatever you set it to.
 So if it was f16..it was as dull as a dullard in a dullard competition.
-Then I found the automatic setting which left the aperture on the widest setting and closed it on shutter release.
+Then I found the automatic setting which left the aperture on the widest available and closed it on shutter release.
 I found this out by looking at it while pressing the shutter release.